 Victoria College, Victoria, TX, USA (2016-2018)

-I hold a current state electrician’s license and national NCCER certifications, which I obtained while also maintaining straight A’s in UHV’s graduate program studies and teaching two developmental English classes at Victoria College per semester
+I hold a current state electrician’s license and national NCCER certifications, which I obtained while also maintaining straight A’s in UHV’s graduate program studies and teaching developmental English classes at Victoria College per semester

 Summer Beef Cattle Symposium